Notes on NTFS

 Offline Files

-Windows Server and some 3rd party tools and appliances offer a feature called "offline files": Files that have not been used for a long time will be automatically moved to cheaper and slower storage, and a small stub file remains at its original location.
-Usually TreeSize reports the allocated space of such a stub file correctly, which is often only the size of one file system cluster.
+Windows Server and some 3rd party tools and appliances offer a feature called “offline files”: Files that have not been used for a long time will be automatically moved to cheaper and slower storage, and a small stub file remains at its original location.

 There is however one situation in which the allocated space for stub files may not be reported correctly.
 In case TreeSize runs into Access Denied errors, it uses Windows API functions intended for backup software in order to be able to scan also those parts of the file system and provide values for their size and allocated space.
-We have seen some appliances which reported the full file size as allocated space in this case for the stub files, most likely because this would be the size occupied in a backup.
-To avoid this, ensure that the user which runs the scans has full read access to the scanned file system.